 The command deletes all saved WordPress revisions from the posts table in your database – in my test on a small WordPress site it slimmed down the database from 11MB to 3MB – over 70% decrease in size!

 Delete WordPress Revisions Manually – Easy (but time consuming)

 The ‘Revision Control’ plugin available here includes the ability to delete specific WordPress saved revisions directly via the Revisions meta box in WordPress – but if you have hundreds to delete it will take a long time to manually select and delete each one…

 Disable Or Restrict Future WordPress Revisions

-Even though you have now removed all the previous revisions, new ones will start to build up again in future.
+Even though you have now removed all the previous ones, new ones will start to build up again in future.
 To prevent this, just repeat one of the above steps on a regular basis – or you can choose to disable or restrict future revisions:

-The easiest way to disable or restrict revisions in future is to use the ‘Revision Control’ plugin (see ‘delete old revisions manually’ above): “The plugin allows the user to set a site-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
+The easiest way to disable or restrict them in future is to use the ‘Revision Control’ plugin (see ‘delete old revisions manually’ above): “The plugin allows the user to set a site-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
 The user may change this setting on a per-page/post basis from the Revisions Meta box“.

 Alternatively, if you don’t want to use a plugin, use the advanced method: